 How to Make Roasted Tomatillo Salsa

-- Pull the husks off of the tomatillos.
+Pull the husks off of the tomatillos.
 After the husks are removed, they are a little bit sticky, so just wash them really well.
+While those are drying, line a large baking sheet with a silicone liner or greased aluminum foil and set aside.

 How Long Does Homemade Salsa Last?